kallookoo/WebSearch/README.md

         "context_menu_description_length": 10,
         // Mode to open browser, tab or window "browser_mode": "tab",
-        // Change the search engine when the Command Palette is used
+        // Select and change the search engine when the Command Palette is used
         // Command palette option on execute:
         // - WebSearch: Search selected text
         // - WebSearch: Search text
+        // Note:
+        // It does change globally, to maintain the "current_engine" and not have to change it again.
         "engine_change": false,
         // Add "WebSearch: <engine>" on status bar "show_current_engine_on_status_bar": true,
         // Use for remove or change status bar text prefix "status_bar_text_prefix": "WebSearch:"
     }

 ### Add a new or rewritte exists search engine